 The following deeds can be accomplished only by spending Guile or Subtlety wyrd tokens; all tokens spent must be of the same type.

 I Came Prepared: You may declare that you have prepared something within the past week that would help in the current circumstances (such as bringing a particular piece of equipment, preparing a particular spell, taking particular downtime actions, or the like), as long as nothing you retroactively did would contradict current knowledge (such as having brought a new sword with you if you have no storage large enough to hide it among your possessions).
 You perform the preparations immediately (mark off funds used to purchase something, expend spell slots, roll downtime checks, etc.) and if you are successful, these preparations actually happened.

-Only Mostly Dead: If an ally was slain but his body remains relatively intact, and no one else has done anything to ensure that he is actually dead, you may spend a full-round action examining him to “discover” that he somehow managed to survive.
+Only Mostly Dead: If an ally was slain within the last 10 minutes but his body remains relatively intact, and no one else has done anything to ensure that he is actually dead, you may spend a full-round action examining him to “discover” that he somehow managed to survive.
 The ally is left at 1 hit point above his maximum negative hit point total and stable, with 4 wounds.

 Divine Inspiration: The next time you sleep, you will receive a prophetic vision regarding a single question about future or distant events (such as “Where is the ettin we fought last week?” or “What are the ettin’s new plans?”).
 The vision will be accurate, but possible unclear or incomplete.

 The following deeds can be accomplished only by spending Nobility wyrd tokens.

 The following deeds can be accomplished only by spending Guile wyrd tokens.